Federal Emergency Management Agency (FEMA)

 U.S. Small Business Administration (SBA)

-The U.S. Small Business Services Administration (SBA) is offering federal Economic Injury Disaster Loans for up to $2 million for small businesses of any size that experienced physical damage and/or economic distress resulting from Superstorm Sandy.
+The U.S. Small Business Services Administration (SBA) is offering federal Economic Injury Disaster Loans for up to $2 million for small businesses of any size that experienced economic injury resulting from Hurricane Sandy.
 For more information on how to apply, click here.
 Please note, businesses should register with FEMA prior to applying for the SBA loan (see above).
 Businesses can get help completing applications and creating plans to rebuild at a local SBA Small Business Development Center, find the center nearest you here.

 NY State Department of Financial Services

-Governor Andrew M. Cuomo and the Department of Financial Services disaster have established a hotline to help New Yorkers with insurance issues from Superstorm Sandy.
+Governor Andrew M. Cuomo and the Department of Financial Services has established a hotline to help New Yorkers with insurance issues from Hurricane Sandy.
 The hotline is open 24 hours a day, seven days a week at 1-800-339-1759 to answer insurance-related storm questions and help consumers file complaints.

 NYC Department of Small Business Services (SBS) and NYC Economic Development Corporation (EDC)